bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

     "max_tokens": 7}'
 ```

-So ideally we'd like to put a Gateway or Reverse Proxy in front of our chosen inference engine so that we can somehow throttle requests.
+So ideally we'd like to put a Gateway or Reverse Proxy in front of our chosen inference engine so that we can **throttle requests**.

-Ask any budding interviewee who's studied for their [System Design](https://interviewing.io/guides/system-design-interview) concepots how they woukd solve this and they would reply [Token Buckets](https://en.wikipedia.org/wiki/Token_bucket).
+Ask any budding interviewee who's studied for their [System Design Interview](https://interviewing.io/guides/system-design-interview) how they would solve this and they would reply [Token Buckets](https://en.wikipedia.org/wiki/Token_bucket).

 ### Token Buckets

 A token bucket is a mechanism used in network traffic management to control the amount of data that can be sent over a network.

-It works by generating tokens at a fixed rate and storing them in a bucket.
-Each token represents the permission to send a certain amount of data.
-When data is sent, tokens are removed from the bucket.
-If the bucket is empty, no data can be sent until more tokens are added, effectively regulating the data flow and ensuring network stability.
+- It generates tokens at a fixed rate, storing them in a bucket.
+- Each token permits the sending of a certain amount of data.
+- Tokens are removed from the bucket when data is sent.
+- If the bucket is empty, data transmission halts until more tokens are added.
+- Regulates data flow and ensures network stability.

 ![alt text](token-bucket.webp "Data Residency")

 So ideally we want to expand on this concept and add not just rate limiting but **token usage limiting**.
+We'd also ideally like to use a pre-built production ready proxy so we don't have to re-invent the wheel.

 ### Proxies with Rate Limiting and LLM Awareness?